Aska-systems/Askabout/_posts/2024-05-16-SDGs-Survey-Target-1-1.md

 <!-- <span class="author">(Requested by: {{ page.author }})</span> -->
 </p>

-# 【SDGs Survey】End poverty in all its forms everywhere (Target 1.1)
+# 【SDGs】End poverty in all its forms everywhere (Target 1.1)
 <!-- English Only
 {: .label .label-yellow }
  -->